developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-deploy-dremio.md

     ...
   ```

-#### Additional Load Balancer Configuration for Amazon EKS in Auto Mode[​](#additional-load-balancer-configuration-for-amazon-eks-in-auto-mode "Direct link to Additional Load Balancer Configuration for Amazon EKS in Auto Mode")
+#### Additional Load Balancer Configuration for Amazon EKS in Auto Mode

 If deploying Dremio to Amazon EKS (Elastic Kubernetes Service) in Auto Mode, you need to add service annotations for the load balancer to start (for more information, see [Use Service Annotations to configure Network Load Balancers](https://docs.aws.amazon.com/eks/latest/userguide/auto-configure-nlb.html)).
 Add this configuration under the parent as shown in the following example: